They robbed Mariana Pajón and Vincent Pelluard in Barcelona

-As the Olympic medalist Mariana Pajón prepares to start her 2022 season, she denounced that she and her husband, also the representative of Colombia in the Olympic cycle, Vincent Pelluard, were stripped of all their belongings in Spain.
+While the Olympic medalist Mariana Pajon is preparing to start her 2022 season, denounced that she and her husband, also the representative of Colombia in the Olympic cycle, Vincent Pelluard, were stripped of all their belongings in Spain.

 “We were training and we left the car 20 meters from the track, on the other side of the street.
 They just stole everything from us,” the Olympic medalist denounced this Saturday.